 - The full time equivalent (FTE) is the amount of time an employee works on a project as a proportion of full time, e.g. an employee appointed for twelve months on a project for exactly half of their working time would equate to an FTE of 0.5 (50%) for that period.

 - The Project FTE is the sum of the researchers’ FTE for a specific project (both academic and research staff), e.g. a researcher working full time (100%) for 3 years will result in a Project FTE of 3 (i.e. 1 FTE x 3 year project duration)

-- The time of postgraduate research (PGR) students also count towards the project FTE and is weighted for different costs (indirect costs (0.2), laboratory estates charges (0.8) and non-laboratory estates charges (0.5)).
+- The time of postgraduate research (PGR) students also count towards the project FTE and is weighted for different costs (indirect costs (0.2), laboratory estates rate and infrastructure technicians rate (0.8) and non-laboratory estates rate (0.5)).

 - Although some researchers may not incur a salary cost (e.g. honorary NHS staff; visiting academics), their time will still count towards the project FTE – therefore they should be included in the costing